University Catalog 2024-2025

 The Alexander Hamilton Scholars Program permits students to simultaneously earn a B.A. in International Studies and either a B.S. in Accounting, a B.S. in Business Management, or a B.S or B.A. in Economics.

-Key elements of the Alexander Hamilton Program include foreign language study to at least the 300-level, a Management capstone course (economics seminar or business policy and strategy) with a strong global orientation, a senior thesis in International Studies, and several additional courses on topics such as international economics or marketing, global politics, and intercultural communication.
-Each Hamilton scholar is required to complete at least one study abroad program.
+Key elements of the Alexander Hamilton Program include world language study to at least the 300-level, a Management capstone course (economics seminar or business policy and strategy) with a strong global orientation, a senior thesis in International Studies, and several additional courses on topics such as international economics or marketing, global politics, and intercultural communication.
+Each Hamilton scholar is required to complete at least six credit hours in a study abroad program.

 For additional information about the Alexander Hamilton Scholars Program, contact: